NREL/CampusEnergyModeling/Demo/simpowersystems_continuous_rtlab_io/README.txt

 •	Compatible Opal-RT real-time target

 Instructions:
-1. Open the model in Simulink
+1. Open the model in Simulink.
-2. Simulate the model in Simulink and verify that no errors occur
+2. Simulate the model in Simulink and verify that no errors occur.
-3. Create a project in RT-LAB and add these files (see the RT-LAB documentation)
+3. Create a project in RT-LAB and add these files (see the RT-LAB documentation).
-4. Compile and run the project on the Opal-RT target
+4. Compile and run the project on the Opal-RT target.

 Comments:
 •	The model is set up to run on the RT-LAB machine but will also run properly in Simulink.